dewan-ahmed/Aiven-Workshop/content/1_ModuleOne/11_Foreword.md

 ---
-title: "Foreword" # MODIFY THIS TITLE IF APPLICABLE
+title: "Foreword"
 chapter: true
-weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
+weight: 1
 ---

-# Foreword <!-- MODIFY THIS HEADING IF APPLICABLE -->
+# Foreword

 What do we mean by data infrastructure?
 Data infrastructure includes all of your services to store, transmit, and monitor the data.
 This can include a relational database like PostgreSQL®, a key-value store like Redis®* or Apache Cassandra®, data streaming service like Apache Kafka®, or a visualization service like Grafana®.